-The accuracy of the measurements allow the 3D models created using the lidar drone to be used in planning, design, and decision making processes across many sectors.
+The accuracy of the measurements, allow the 3D models created using the lidar drone to be used in planning, design and decision making processes across various sectors.

 Lidar sensors can also pierce dense canopy and vegetation, making it possible to capture bare earth structure which satellites cannot see, as well as ground cover in enough detail to allow vegetation categorization and change monitoring.

 Photogrammetry And Lidar Uses

-Through the use UAV photogrammetry and lidar mapping, there are many products which can be extracted from the aerial imagery.
-These products include:
+Through the use UAV photogrammetry and lidar mapping, there is a large range of products, which can be extracted from the aerial imagery.
+These products include;

 - 3D building models